vipervit/wuhan-stats/README.md

 # wuhan_stats
-Simple alert for updates of Wuhan virus statistics.
+Simple alert on updates of Wuhan virus statistics.

 Generates alert using the Notifications feature on Mac or Windows as soon as new statistics are available at https://www.worldometers.info/coronavirus/